 - Data or application platform specialists

-It's advised that cloud adoption teams consist of an average team size of six people for optimal collaboration and efficiency.
+For optimal collaboration and efficiency, we recommend that cloud adoption teams have an average team size of six people.
 These teams should be self-organizing from a technical execution perspective.
-Inclusion of project management with deep experience in agile, scrum, or other iterative models are also highly recommended.
-However, this team is most effective when managed via a flat structure.
+We highly recommend that these teams also include project management expertise, with deep experience in agile, scrum, or other iterative models.
+This team is most effective when managed using a flat structure.